-MCAR-21.A.41 Type certificates
+MCAR-21.A.41 Type-certificate

 The type-certificate is considered to include the type design, the operating limitations, the typecertificate data sheet for airworthiness and emissions, the applicable type-certification basis and environmental protection requirements with which the State of Design records compliance, and any other conditions or limitations prescribed for the product in the applicable certification specifications and environmental protection requirements.
-The aircraft type-certificate, in addition, includes the type-certificate data sheet for noise.
-The engine type-certificate data sheet includes the record of emission compliance.
+The aircraft typecertificate, in addition, includes the applicable operational suitability data certification basis, the operational suitability data and the type-certificate data sheet for noise.
+The engine typecertificate data sheet includes the record of emission compliance.